FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 CentOS NFV SIG Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-VPP is not in the official CentOS 7 distro.
-However, CentOS has Special Interest Groups (SIG), which are smaller groups within the CentOS community that focus on a small set of issues.
-The CentOS NFV (Network Function Virtualization) SIG was created to provide a CentOS-based stack that will serve as a platform for the deployment and testing of virtual network functions (VNFs).
-VPP has been included in this SIG.
+VPP is not in the official CentOS 7 distro; however, CentOS has Special Interest Groups (SIG), which are smaller groups within the CentOS community that focus on a small set of issues.
+The CentOS NFV (Network Function Virtualization) SIG was created to provide a CentOS-based stack that will serve as a platform

-To install released packages from the CentOS NFV SIG Repository on an updated Centos 7 system, first, install the CentOS NFV SIG FIDO repo file:
+To install released packages from the CentOS NFV SIG Repository on an updated Centos 7 system, first, install the CentOS NFV SIG FIDO repo file by running the following command:

 .. code-block:: console